kestra-io/benchmarks/03 - Big ForEach Loop/README.md

 ## Benchmarking

-To test it, launch it 3 to 5 times and record the better execution time.
+To test it, launch it 5 times and record the better execution time.
 You need to run it multiple times to warmup Kestra to peak performance.

 ## Cleaning